jadecobra/python_tdd_exercises/source/how_to/person_factory.rst

     def factory(first_name=None):
         return None

-  the terminal shows a :doc:`TypeError` for the next keyword argument
+  the terminal shows a :doc:`/exceptions/TypeError` for the next keyword argument

 * after adding a keyword argument for ``last_name``  to the ``factory`` function